 Mitigating microaggressions in virtual reference

-Research-based examples and guidelines will help virtual reference staff recognize microaggressions and minimize them to enhance service excellence.
+Participants heard how research-based examples and guidelines helped virtual reference staff recognize microaggressions and minimize them to enhance service excellence.

 Marie Radford, Ph.D.
 Professor and Director, Ph.D.
 Program, Communication, Information and Library Studies, Rutgers University

 Lynn Silipigni Connaway, OCLC